 HOW do you ensure the security and cybersecurity of sensitive or privileged data and information and of KEY assets?
 HOW do you manage physical and electronic data, information, and KEY operational systems to ensure confidentiality and only appropriate physical and electronic access?
-HOW do you c.
-Safety and Emergency Preparedness
+HOW do you

-- · maintain your awareness of emerging security and cybersecurity threats; - ensure that your WORKFORCE, STUDENTS and STAKEHOLDERS, PARTNERS, and suppliers understand and fulfill their security and cybersecurity roles and responsibilities; - · identify and prioritize KEY information technology and operational systems to secure; and

-• protect these systems from potential cybersecurity events, detect cybersecurity events, and respond to and recover from cybersecurity incidents?
+- maintain your awareness of emerging security and cybersecurity threats; - ensure that your WORKFORCE, CUSTOMERS, PARTNERS, and suppliers understand and fulfill their security and cybersecurity roles and responsibilities; - identify and prioritize KEY information technology and operational systems to secure; and - protect these systems from potential cybersecurity events, detect cybersecurity events, and respond to and recover from cybersecurity incidents?